 - The bank (or other lender) is more concerned with recovering any losses than making a profit.
 This means that if most of the mortgage had already been paid by the previous owner, the property will be put on the market for a very low price.

-- It’s easier to get a home loan for a repossessed property as the bank selling the property would like to sell it off as soon as possible; this means speeding up the process through which home loans are approved.
+- It’s easier to get a home loan for a repossessed property as the bank selling the property would like to sell it off as soon as possible.
+This means speeding up the process through which home loans are approved.

 - There is usually no transfer duty on the property (depending on the auction terms), saving you a substantial amount of money.

-How to find a repossessed property
+How to find Cape Town’s repossessed property

 A good place to start online is on the My Roof website (www.myroof.co.za).
-Where you can choose the repossessed properties category and refine your search criteria to include: “type of property” and other refinements.
+Where you can choose the repossessed properties category.
+And refine your search criteria to include: “type of property” and other refinements.

 If you are looking for a property in a particular area in Cape Town, you can refine your search according to those criteria.

 When looking to buy House Repossessions in Cape Town

 Assess the work that needs to be done against the price of the house.
-You don’t necessarily want to save a lot of money on the house, but then spend all the savings incurred on costly and lengthy repairs.
+You don’t necessarily want to save a lot of money on the house.
+But then spend all the savings incurred on costly and lengthy repairs.

 Since the property has likely been empty for some time, it can also be subject to vandalism and overall neglect.
-You need to have a good idea of the work involved refurbishing the place before you can make an offer on its worth.
+You need to have a good idea of the work involved refurbishing the place.
+Before you can make an offer on its worth.

 When putting up an offer for a property, aim low.
 Depending on how quickly the bank would like the property sold, your offer could be accepted.
 If it’s rejected, simply revise the price and try again.

-Because the previous owner defaulted on the property loan payment, they very well may have neglected to pay these other rates to and you don’t want the nasty surprise of having to cough up for their non-payment.
+Because the previous owner defaulted on the property loan payment, they very well may have neglected to pay these other rates.
+And you don’t want the nasty surprise of having to cough up for their non-payment.

-Although some of these properties may require a little fixing up, this also gives you the opportunity to make the home your own in the refurbishment process.
+Although some of these properties may require a little fixing up this also gives you the opportunity to make the home your own in the refurbishment process.